RomainSepulchre/DOTS-ECS_Experiments/Assets/Notes/EntitiesSystems.md

 > At runtime, we can open the editor Systems window (*Window > Entities > Systems*) to check if the order of our systems has changed.

-### Override OnUpdate() default behaviour

-If we want to update a system group childrens selectively or update them more than once in a single frame we can override the default `OnUpdate()` and change it's behaviour.

-For example [*Fixed Step Simulation System Group*](https://docs.unity3d.com/Packages/com.unity.entities@1.3/api/Unity.Entities.FixedStepSimulationSystemGroup.html) reproduce the behaviour of a *FixedUpdate()*, it attempts to update its childrens at a fixed rate per second so in some frames it can update its childrens multiple times but in other frames it doesn't update them at all.

 ### Change the group of a system

 Sometimes we may want a system to be part of a specific system group, to do that we can use the `[UpdateInGroup()]` attribute.